elifesciences-publications/apicalTuftPaper/README.md

 This should add the necessary variables and paths to you matlab working environment and paths.

 ## Requirements:
-This code repository is written in [MATLAB](https://www.mathworks.com/) and tested using version R2017b.
+This code repository is written in [MATLAB](https://www.mathworks.com/) and tested using version R2019a.
-In addition to the basic matlab installation we require the following packages to be installed as well:
+In addition to the basic matlab installation, specific segments of the code might require the following packages to be installed as well:
 * 'Statistics and Machine Learning Toolbox'
 * 'Curve Fitting Toolbox'
 * 'Bioinformatics Toolbox'